ExcelFunctions.net Logo

 3 90

-Note that, in the above example :
+Note that, in the above example:

-More details and examples of the Excel Coupdays function are provided on the Microsoft Office website.
+Further details and examples of the Excel Coupdays function are provided on the Microsoft Office website.

 Coupdays Function Errors

-If you get an error from the Excel Coupdays Function, this is most likely to be one of the following:
+If you get an error from the Excel Coupdays Function, this is likely to be one of the following:

 Common Errors